Chesapeake Bay Watershed Geography and Facts

 The Bay and the rivers and streams that feed it make up an impressive watershed, which:

-- is the largest estuary in North America and the third largest in the world;
+- is the largest estuary in United States and the third largest in the world;

 - supports more than 17 million people who live, work, and play within the watershed (10 million of these live along or near the Bay's shores);